 Since he compiled that list the field of “behavioral economics” has been added to the list of genetic searches considered worthy of public support.
 For example, a 2013 publication in the journal PLOS one (with 68 authors) goes by the title “The Molecular Genetic Architecture of Self-Employment” (van der Loos et al. 2013).
 Meanwhile, the US National Human Genome Research Institute last year put out a call for evidence asking geneticists to support a search for predispositions to “behavioral adherence” to expert advice (i.e. compliance).

 Thus there is operating within the disciplines of medicine, public health, social science, and now economics, a research framework that, if successful, would locate the causes of negative human outcomes internally.
 At fault will be genes and not circumstances.
 It is an officially sanctioned and scientific version of “blame the victim”.

 Three major strands of evidence support the thesis that this massive budget is driven by politics and not biology.

 Big tobacco and the origins of human genetics

 Most directly of all, there is clear evidence that the search for genetic predispositions is the centerpiece of a longterm corporate agenda whose purpose is to sway public opinion.
 It began in the 1960s with the tobacco industry at a time when smoking was first implicated in lung cancer.
-The strategic purpose was to deflect the public fear of smoking, minimize the likely policy responses, and eliminate potential legal expenses, by funding, encouraging, and then exploiting, human genetic research.
+The strategic purpose was to reduce public concern, minimize the likely policy responses, and eliminate potential legal expenses, by funding, encouraging, and then exploiting, human genetic research.
 This could be done, so the industry thought, by building from scratch a science of genetic risk factors.